HHS/simpler-grants-gov/documentation/decisions/adr/2023-09-07-data-replication-tool.md

 ## Pros and Cons of the Options - Data Replication

-### Use Production Database
+### Use MicroHealth Database

-Connect to the Microhealth lower environment replica database, that contains only fixture data, for the lower environment and connect to the production database for our production environment.
+Connect to the Microhealth lower environment replica database, that contains only fixture data, for the lower environment.

 - **Pros**
   - No additional cost for data storage